 The modules are available as online tutorials in the library's Brightspace classroom.
 You must be a currently enrolled student at Wayne College to access the library's online classroom.
 Contact Maureen if you do not have access to the current semester's library classroom.

 As an adult learner you most likely have multiple roles and commitments to juggle.
 In addition to being a student, you may be an employee, a parent, a community leader, or a caregiver to a family member.
 If you are a full-time student, you are working to learn a wide variety of new skills and to meet the expectations for multiple courses.
 Online courses make it possible to manage your learning around these other roles, but you must carefully plan your education to make this work.

 Responsible information literacy module completion means that you will plan your schedule so that you can meet module requirements and manage your time so that you can complete the content and your quizzes on or before the date they are due.
 The deadlines for each workshop are determined by your individual course instructors.

 If you have any questions or concerns about any of the content, quizzes, or your performance, please contact the Library staff immediately.
 Do not wait until the quiz deadline or the performance cannot be rectified.

 If you decide to withdraw from the course that required the Library modules you may inform the Library staff if you decide to be un-enrolled in the Library’s Brightspace classroom.
 If you have completed any content or quizzes these will be unavailable to you in the future if you withdraw.

-The Summer 2018 information literacy modules will be made available to students and faculty associated with all Wayne College course sections on Monday, June 11, 2018 at 8:00 a.m.
+The Fall 2018 information literacy modules will be made available to students and faculty associated with all Wayne College course sections on Monday, August 27, 2018 at 8:00 a.m.

-The classroom can be accessed directly by following the following link: Wayne College Library Services Summer 2018
+The classroom can be accessed directly by following the following link: Wayne College Library Services Fall 2018

 You will need to enter your UAnet ID credentials.